gazebosim/gz-transport/tutorials/20_env_variables.md

     buffer, so your buffer will grow until you run out of memory (and probably crash).
 If your buffer reaches the maximum capacity data will be dropped.
     * *Default value*: 1000.
+* **IGN_TRANSPORT_TOPIC_STATISTICS**
+    * *Value allowed*: 1/0
+    * *Description*: Enable topic statistics.
+A value of 1 will eable topic statistics by sending metadata with each message.
+A node must additionally turn on statistics for a topic in order to produce results.
+    The publish and subscriber must use the same value, otherwise they won't be able to communicate.
+    * *Default value*: 0
 * **IGN_TRANSPORT_USERNAME**
     * *Value allowed*: Any string value
     * *Description*: A username, used in combination with